 - 2 tablespoons nutritional yeast, optional

-- 1 cup dry ditalini pasta or similar small pasta shape (gluten-free, if desired)
+- 1 cup dry ditalini pasta or similar small pasta shape (gluten-free or whole-wheat, if desired)

 - Heat the olive oil in a soup pot over medium heat.
 Add the onion and sauté for 5 to 6 minutes until soft and translucent.
 Add the carrots, celery, and bell pepper and sauté 4 to 5 minutes until starting to soften.